Chopsticks: Naming in different countries

 In ancient written Chinese, the character for chopsticks was zhu (箸; Middle Chinese reconstruction: d̪jwo-).
 Although it may have been widely used in ancient vernacular Chinese, its use was eventually replaced by the pronunciation for the character kuài (快), meaning "quick".
 The original character, though still used in writing, is rarely used in modern spoken Mandarin.
 It, however, is preserved in Chinese languages such as Hokkien and Teochew, as the Min Chinese languages are directly descended from Old Chinese rather than Middle Chinese.

 The Standard Chinese term for chopsticks is kuàizi (筷子).
-The first character (筷) is a pictophonetic (semantic-phonetic) compound created with a phonetic part meaning "quick" (快), and a semantic part meaning "bamboo" (竹), using the radical (⺮).
+The first character (筷) is a phono-semantic compound created with a phonetic part meaning "quick" (快), and a semantic part meaning "bamboo" (竹), using the radical (⺮).

-The English word "chopstick" may have derived from Chinese Pidgin English, in which chop chop meant "quickly".
-According to the Oxford English Dictionary, the earliest published use of the word is in the 1699 book Voyages and Descriptions by William Dampier: "they are called by the English seamen Chopsticks".
-Another possibility is that the term is derived from chow (or chow chow) which is also a pidgin word stemming from Southeast Asia meaning "food".
-Thus chopsticks would simply mean "food sticks".
+The English word "chopstick" has been claimed to have derived from Chinese Pidgin English, in which chop chop meant "quickly".
+Another claim is that the term is derived from chow (or chow chow), which is also a pidgin word stemming from Southeast Asia meaning "food".
+However, according to the Oxford English Dictionary, the earliest published use of the word is in the 1699 book Voyages and Descriptions by William Dampier: "they are called by the English seamen Chopsticks" which predates Chinese Pidgin English by centuries and invalidates the first two conjectures due to chronological impossibility.

 In Tibetan, chopsticks are called "kho-ze" ཁོ་ཙེ.

 In Japanese, chopsticks are called (箸, hashi).
 A common misconception is that they are referred as (おてもと, otemoto), a phrase commonly on the wrappers of disposable chopsticks.
 Te means hand and moto means the area under or around something.
 The preceding o is used for politeness.
 Otemoto therefore can refer to any small plate or serving utensil placed at a serving table.

 In Okinawan, chopsticks are called mēshi (めーし) as a vulgar word, umēshi (うめーし) as a polite word, or 'nmēshi ぅんめーし(ʔNmeesi).
 A special type of chopsticks made from the himehagi (Polygala japonica) stem is called sōrō 'nmēshi (そーろーぅんめーし, sooroo ʔNmeesi).
 These are used at altars of offerings in Kyū Bon (old Bon Festival).

 In Korean, 저 (箸, jeo) is used in the compound jeotgarak (젓가락), which is composed of jeo ("chopsticks") and garak ("stick").
 Jeo cannot be used alone, but can be found in other compounds such as sujeo (수저; "spoon and chopsticks").

 In Taiwanese Hokkien, which is derived from Hokkien, chopsticks are called tī, written as 箸.